-Filtration is a method used for the complete removal of microorganisms.
+For liquid foods filtration is a method used for the complete removal of microorganisms.
 This method can be successfully applied only to clear liquidseg.
 Water, fruit juices, beer, soft drinks and wine.
-The filter used are made of asbestos pads, unglazed porcelain and similar materials.
 The filters are sterilised and made "bacteria proof" before they are used.
 The liquid is filtered by passing through the filters under pressure.